NREL/Value_of_Information_App/paper/paper.md

 This figure provides a visual example of the empirical likelihood (bars) of the electrical conductivity assosciated with positive sites (green) and negative sites (red):
 ![Likelihoods of Electrical Conductivity of Lower Crust for INGENIOUS area.\label{fig:Likelihood_CondLowCrust}](Likelihood_CondLowCrust.png)

 The continuous lines in \autoref{fig:Likelihood_CondLowCrust.png} are the fitted kde likelihoods of the optimal bandwidth given the grid search for accuracy in Naïve Bayes.
-The likelihood scaled to a prior probability of success ($Pr(\Theta = positive$)=0.2)
+The likelihood scaled to a prior probability of success ($Pr(\Theta = positive$)=0.2) is given below-
 ![Prior-Scaled Likelihoods of Electrical Conductivity of Lower Crust for INGENIOUS area.\label{fig:Scaled20Likelihood_CondLowCrust}](Scaled20Likelihood_CondLowCrust.png)